Marcus Allen (linebacker): Professional career

 On November 10, 2017, it was announced that Allen had accepted his invitation to play in the 2018 Senior Bowl.
 On January 17, 2018, Allen played in the 2018 Reese's Senior Bowl as part of Denver Broncos' head coach Vance Joseph's North team that lost 45–16 to the South.
 Allen attended the NFL Scouting Combine in Indianapolis, Indiana, but opted to only perform the vertical jump, broad jump, bench press, and short shuttle.
 On March 20, 2018, he attended Penn State's pro day and completed the 40-yard dash, 20-yard dash, 10-yard dash, and three-cone drill.
 At the conclusion of the pre-draft process, Allen was projected to be a third or fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the fourth best strong safety prospect in the draft by DraftScout.com.

-The Pittsburgh Steelers selected Allen in the fifth round (148th overall) of the 2018 NFL Draft.
+The Pittsburgh Steelers selected Allen in the fifth round (148th overall) of the 2018 NFL draft.
 Allen was the 15th safety drafted in 2018.
 On May 10, 2018, the Steelers signed Allen to a four-year, $2.75 million contract that includes a signing bonus of $292,637.

 On August 31, 2019, Allen was waived by the Steelers and was signed to the practice squad the next day.
 On December 20, he was promoted to the active roster.

 Allen was moved to linebacker for the 2020 season, and signed a one-year contract extension with the team on March 9, 2021.

 On March 15, 2022, the Steelers placed an original-round restricted free agent tender on Allen.
+He was released during final roster cuts on August 30.